-[Analysis] Trump is 'gift' to China's EU agenda
+[Analysis] Trump is 'gift' for China's EU agenda

 Sensitivities

-Trump's antics aside, Summers also told EUobserver on Tuesday that the EU was "less sensitive" to the rise of China because it did not see itself as being in competition for global superpower status.
+Trump's antics aside, Summers told EUobserver on Tuesday that the EU was "less sensitive" to the rise of China because it did not see itself as being in competition for global superpower status.

 "Some people in the US see China as a potential competitor for the US status as global number one - I don't think Europe has that concern because it's not a global superpower and that creates a little more space for EU-China relations", he said.